picocodes/hubaga/readme.md

 A WordPress eCommerce plugin for developers.
 It is lightweight and simple to use. https://hubaga.com

+Looking for a wordPress search plugin?
+Checkout https://ajaxlivesearch.xyz

 Click the image below to view a sample checkout process.

 [![Sample checkout process](https://img.youtube.com/vi/AVAQwehfQ70/0.jpg)](https://www.youtube.com/watch?v=AVAQwehfQ70)